sefunmi4/ethos/docs/quest-map.md

 Tasks may optionally declare a `taskType`:

-- `file` – represents a single file in the repo
+- `file` – represents a single file in the repo and unlocks line‑level editing and diff history.
-- `folder` – groups subtasks and usually contains a main file
+- `folder` – groups subtasks and shows a folder browser where you can create files or subfolders.
-- `abstract` – a generic task without a direct file mapping
+- `planner` – a markdown document for jotting down notes or outlining sub‑tasks.

 The inspector sidebar lets you change the task type.
 Changing from `file` to `folder` automatically creates a file subtask and reassigns existing children to it.
 Converting a folder back to a file removes the intermediate node and promotes its children.
+When a node is set to **planner** the content field becomes a text editor for documentation.

+Tab labels reflect the selected type: selecting **file** shows a *File* tab, **folder** shows a *Folder* tab, and **planner** displays a *Planner* tab.